dart-lang/pub-dev/doc/help-scoring.md

   - Works with the latest stable Dart SDK.
   - Works with the latest stable Flutter SDK (if applicable).
-  - Works with the latest versions of all pendendencies.
+  - Works with the latest versions of all dependencies.

 To determine if your package supports the latest versions of dependencies prior to publishing, run the `pub outdated` command (Dart SDK) or `flutter pub